netdata/netdata/exporting/aws_kinesis/README.md

 ## Prerequisites

-To use AWS Kinesis for metric collecting and processing, AWS SDK for C++ should be [installed](https://docs.aws.amazon.com/en_us/sdk-for-cpp/v1/developer-guide/setup.html) first.
+To use AWS Kinesis for metric collecting and processing, you must [install](https://docs.aws.amazon.com/en_us/sdk-for-cpp/v1/developer-guide/setup.html) AWS SDK for C++ first.
 Netdata works with the SDK version 1.7.121.
 Other versions might work correctly as well but they were not tested with Netdata.
 `libcrypto`, `libssl`, and `libcurl` are also required to compile Netdata with Kinesis support enabled.
 Next, Netdata should be re-installed from the source.
 The installer will detect that the required libraries are now available.